isuthermography/dataguzzler-python/README.md

 For installation instructions see: doc/source/installation.rst For a quickstart guide see: doc/source/quickstart.rst

+Basic requirements are Python v3.8 or above with the following packages: numpy, setuptools, wheel

-Basic installation is "pip install --no-deps ."
+Basic installation is "pip install --no-deps --no-build-isolation ."

 More detailed documentation is also available in doc/source/